AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/emails/configure-event-notifications-for-everyone-in-the-system.md

 1. Make sure the **Event Notifications** tab is open.
-1. Click the switch to the left of the event name to turn it on or off.
+1. Toggle the switch to the left of the event name to turn it on or off.

    To see the default notification status for an event, see [Event notifications](../../../workfront-basics/using-notifications/event-notifications.md).